The Prague Cemetery: Plot summary

 He arrives there in 1861, where the remainder of the story is set.
 Here he sets up business forging documents in rooms over a junk shop near Place Maubert.
 He also works for the French secret service as a forger and fixer.
-Over the next thirty-five years he lays traps for revolutionaries fighting against Napoleon III, provides intelligence during the days of the Paris Commune and forges the bordereau that would trigger the Dreyfus affair.
+Over the next 35 years he lays traps for revolutionaries fighting against Napoleon III, provides intelligence during the days of the Paris Commune and forges the bordereau (slip) that would trigger the Dreyfus affair.

 All of this earns him enough to pay the bills and to indulge his passion for fine food, but he wants to retire on a decent pension.
 He hatches a plan to forge what will one day become the infamous Protocols of the Elders of Zion, a document that claims the Jews were plotting world dominion.
-Simonini's idea is first inspired by an account of a masonic gathering in Alexandre Dumas's novel Joseph Balsamo, and he gradually embroiders it using other sources, each inspired by the other — Eugène Sue's Les Mystères du Peuple, Maurice Joly's The Dialogue in Hell Between Machiavelli and Montesquieu and a novel called Biarritz by a Prussian secret agent called Hermann Goedsche who used Sir John Retcliffe as a nom de plume.
+Simonini's idea is first inspired by an account of a Masonic gathering in Alexandre Dumas's novel Joseph Balsamo, and he gradually embroiders it using other sources, each inspired by the other — Osman Bey (Frederick van Millingen)'s The Conquest of the World by the Jews, Hippolytus Lutostansky's The Talmud and the Jews, Eugène Sue's Les Mystères du Peuple, Maurice Joly's The Dialogue in Hell Between Machiavelli and Montesquieu and a novel called Biarritz by a Prussian secret agent called Hermann Goedsche who used Sir John Retcliffe as a nom de plume.

 Most of the novel is in the form of a diary written by Simone Simonini in 1897.
 He wakes up one morning to find he has lost his memory and suspects something terrible has happened.
 A few years earlier, at his regular eating place, Chez Magny, he had met a young doctor studying at the Salpêtrière Hospital whose name, he seems to recall, was "Froïde" ("or something like that").
-He had told him about talking cures as a means of overcoming traumatic experiences.
+He had told him about the talking cure as a means of overcoming traumatic experiences.
 Simonini decides to write down all he can remember in the form of a diary, in the hope of regaining his memory.

 Simonini works long hours on his life story, falling asleep through exhaustion or an excess of wine.
 Each time he wakes he discovers that someone has been adding notes to his diary, a mysterious Abbé Dalla Piccola, who seems to know far too much about Simonini's life.
 Dalla Piccola has his own story to tell involving Palladism, Freemasonry, devil worship and the Catholic Church, and introduces further historical characters, including Saint Thérèse of Lisieux, Yuliana Glinka, Pyotr Rachkovsky, Diana Vaughan and one of the greatest hoaxers of the 19th century, Léo Taxil.

 The peak of Simonini's career is composing what would become The Protocols of the Elders of Zion, refining and extending many earlier fabrications supposedly documenting a conspiratorial meeting for world domination which was said to have taken place at the Old Jewish Cemetery of Prague (in fact, the earliest such document which Simonini wrote, back in his Italian days, depicted the conspirators as Jesuits rather than Jews).